Andhradesa: Mahayana Legacy

+The Andhra region was not merely a centre for traditional Buddhism, it was the crucible where Mahayana Buddhism was forged.
+This school developed primarily under the influence of the Mahasanghika sects near the Amaravati and Nagarjunakonda regions.
+It was here that the legendary philosopher Acharya Nagarjuna (c.
+150–250 CE) formulated the Madhyamaka (Middle Way) philosophy based on the concept of Sunyata (Emptiness).

+Nagarjuna's intellectual work, conducted at the university near the Krishna River, transformed the faith from a monastic practice into a global movement.
+Today, Mahayana is the largest and most widespread branch of Buddhism in the world, dominating the religious landscapes of China, Japan, Korea, and Vietnam.
+The iconography found in the Amaravati School of Art, the first to depict the Buddha in human form, set the aesthetic standard for Mahayana art that traveled along the Silk Road, linking Andhra to the spiritual life of East Asia.

 Currency

 The coinage of the period indicates that lead and potin were more commonly used than copper.
 The large and diverse range of coin issues suggests the existence of a vast empire extending from coast to coast.
 Additionally, the discovery of a significant number of Roman coins provides evidence of active maritime trade with the Romans.

 Economy

 The Periplus of the Erythraean Sea mentions of export of onyx stones, porcelain, muslin, cotton, perfumes, gum, and silk.
 Ptolemy refers to the Andhra people, trade along the eastern coast of India, and the ports of Kontakossyla, Koddura, and Allosygne.
 He also notes the port of Apheterion in the Maisolia region, corresponding to the Krishna River delta.

 Maritime trade played a crucial role in the prosperity of Buddhism in the Andhra region for nearly six centuries, from approximately 300 BCE to 300 CE.
 Many Buddhists were drawn from the mercantile classes, whose wealth contributed significantly to the construction of major Buddhist sites such as Amaravati, Nagarjunakonda, and other stupas.
 Ancient market towns in the Andhra region included Dhannakataka (circa 250 BCE), Kevurura, Vijayapura, and Narasala.